 Many couples share interests and that makes planning your retirement activities quite easy.
 You can enjoy doing more of the same together.

-When people are planning to retire, the first thing they often think about is that they will have free time, the freedom to do the things they have always wanted to do.
+Thoughts of retirement usually turn to thoughts of free time; having the freedom to work through the bucket list.
 For many people this means travel.
 Where to go?
 What to do?
 How to do it?
 Travel brings up so many possibilities but if you are travelling together there are likely to be compromises.
 Would you both enjoy going on a cruise?
 What about being a grey nomad?
 What level of luxury do you require?
 Would you like to travel a lot in less luxury, or just a little but in more comfort?
 I hope this is a series of conversations that brings you lots of pleasure.

-BoomersNextStep.com will be examining these issues to help you to start planning to retire and to live a truly fulfilling retirement lifestyle that meets the needs of both you and your partner.
-Contact Us
+BoomersNextStep examines these issues to help you to start planning to retire and to live a truly fulfilling retirement lifestyle that meets the needs of both you and your partner.
+Contact Us.

 How will you spend your time during retirement?
 Think about the big picture.
 Your goals.
 The better you plan the better the outcome, so start your retirement game plan now!
 We created “Create a Future You’ll Love” our comprehensive Retirement Planning Guide to help our readers decide and plan the retirement lifestyle of their dreams and also plan how to achieve it.
 Download it now!